Quantifying Error Propagation and Model Collapse in Diffusion Models: Introduction

 \section{Introduction}

 As generative AI becomes ubiquitous, synthetic data is increasingly being used for training \cite{zelikman2022star, gulcehre2023reinforcedselftrainingrestlanguage}.
-However, it has been observed that performance of a model can degrade dramatically when trained predominantly on its own output \cite{briesch2024largelanguagemodelssuffer, alemohammad2023selfconsuminggenerativemodelsmad}, a phenomenon often termed \emph{model collapse} \cite{shumailov2024collapse, gerstgrasser2024collapse}.
+However, it has been observed that the performance of a model can degrade dramatically when trained predominantly on its own output \cite{briesch2024largelanguagemodelssuffer, alemohammad2023selfconsuminggenerativemodelsmad}, a phenomenon often termed \emph{model collapse} \cite{shumailov2024collapse, gerstgrasser2024collapse}.
 For example, with recursive self-training a generative model may lose the tails of the target distribution or exhibit a marked decrease in diversity \cite{dohmatob2024tale, diffusion-model-collapse-1}.
 In general, model collapse manifests as a progressive drift away from the target distribution with each training round.
-In this paper, we theoretically analyze this phenomenon for score-based diffusion models \citep{seminal-diffusion-models, ho2020denoising,score-based-SDE}, which achieve state-of-the-art performance for text-to-image, text-to-audio, and video generation \cite{image-gen-diff-model-2,liu2023audioldm, ho2022video} as well as in a range of scientific applications \cite{watson2023novo, corso2023diffdock}.
+This work characterizes the regimes of collapse and quantifies error accumulation in the setting of score-based diffusion models \citep{seminal-diffusion-models, ho2020denoising,score-based-SDE}, which achieve state-of-the-art performance for text-to-image, text-to-audio, and video generation \cite{image-gen-diff-model-2,liu2023audioldm, ho2022video} as well as in a range of scientific applications \cite{watson2023novo, corso2023diffdock}.

 There is a growing body of theoretical work studying the effects of recursively training machine learning models with a combination of real and synthetic data.
-However, this has largely been in the context of either regression models \cite{dohmatob2024model, dohmatob2024strong, dey2025universality, model-collapse-reeves, garg2025preventing} or maximum-likelihood type estimators for learning parametric distributions \cite{bertrand2024stability, suresh2025rate, Barzilai25when-models-dont,KanabarGastpar25}.
-Various authors have studied model collapse in diffusion and flow models empirically, and proposed techniques to mitigate it \cite{alemohammad2024sims, diffusion-model-collapse-1, diffusion-model-collapse-2, chen2025rectifiedflow}, but to our knowledge, there is still no theoretical analysis quantifying how the performance of diffusion models evolves with successive retraining.
+However, this has largely been in the context of either regression models \cite{dohmatob2024model, dohmatob2024strong, dey2025universality, model-collapse-reeves, preventing-model-collapse} or maximum-likelihood type estimators for learning parametric distributions \cite{bertrand2024stability, suresh2025rate, Barzilai25when-models-dont,KanabarGastpar25}.
+Various authors have studied model collapse in diffusion and flow models empirically and proposed techniques to mitigate it \cite{alemohammad2024sims, diffusion-model-collapse-1, diffusion-model-collapse-2, analyzing-mitigating-model-collapse}.
+On the theoretical side, \cite{mc-diffusion-sample-level, mc-diffusion-2} propose architecture-specific upper bounds on the error accumulation; both papers consider two-layer score networks.
+Our approach is complementary: working at a population level and in an architecture-agnostic setting, we characterize error accumulation in recursive training by establishing a lower bound on one-generation distribution discrepancy and propagate this bound across generations.